Kiln: The Intelligence Layer Between Ideas and Physical Objects

 15.1 Physical Safety

-The safety system is described in Section 2.3.
-Additionally, 29 printer-specific safety profiles define model-specific limits loaded at startup and checked on every temperature and G-code command.
+The safety system is described in Section 2.4.
+Additionally, 44 named printer-specific safety profiles define model-specific limits loaded at startup and checked on every temperature and G-code command.

 15.2 Authentication and Authorization